 In all situations where postponement is used, the employer needs to check the status of the worker at the deferral date, assuming the worker is still employed by the employer.
-This also includes the situation where a postponement notice is issued when the worker first becomes an eligible jobholder after the staging date, because at the end of the waiting period the worker may no longer meet the eligible jobholder conditions.
+This also includes the situation where a postponement notice is issued when the worker first becomes an eligible jobholder after the employer's duties start date, because at the end of the waiting period the worker may no longer meet the eligible jobholder conditions.

-If on the deferral date the worker qualifies as an eligible jobholder in relation to that employment (and they haven’t already opted in), that person’s automatic enrolment date is the deferral date and they must be automatically enrolled.
+If on the deferral date the worker qualifies as an eligible jobholder in relation to that employment (and they haven’t already opted in), that worker’s automatic enrolment date is the deferral date and they must be automatically enrolled.

 If on the deferral date the worker is not an eligible jobholder in relation to that employment, the employer does not have to automatically enrol them, even where the worker previously met the requirements for automatic enrolment at the start of (or during) the waiting period.
 Of course, if the worker later meets the automatic enrolment conditions again, the employer would have to automatically enrol them at that time (or give them another postponement notice – see below).

 Where a worker is given a postponement notice, if they are not an eligible jobholder at the deferral date, a further notice can be given, if they subsequently meet the conditions to be an eligible jobholder.

 This further waiting period can also last up to three months and a notice has to be issued no later than six weeks from the day after the day on which the worker meets the conditions to be an eligible jobholder.

 At the end of the further waiting period, the employer will have to assess the worker, and automatically enrol them if they meet the eligible jobholder conditions.